 - The interest rate is marked to the average Government bond yields and

 is notified at the beginning of every financial year on April 1would be notified at the beginning of every quarter.
 This change is effective from April 1, 2016.
-The interest rate as of FY 2016-17 (April to June) is 8.1% (The interest rate is fixed 0.25 per cent above the 10-year government bond yield)
+The interest rate as of FY 2019-20 (April to June) is 8.0% (The interest rate is fixed 0.25 per cent above the 10-year government bond yield) (Click to check latest interest rates on PPF)

 - The interest is compounded annually and is credited to the account at the end of financial year.